 a.
 2 page description of the exhibit, accompanied by any relevant visuals and/or sound files; or

 b.
 Pictorials (annotated portfolios) with a 16 page limit.

-All submissions are due by May 31, 2019, using the Precision Conference System (PCS).
+All submissions are due by June 8, 2020 (extended), using the Precision Conference System (PCS).

 Read the Submission Instructions for details.

 Note: VISAP aims to foster discussions around the relationships between the design process and the final artifact.
 We encourage all artists and designers to showcase and describe the process of research creation when producing visualizations or data-driven art pieces.

 Accepted submissions to the paper track will be presented during one of two paper sessions, while accepted exhibits and pictorials will be displayed during an opening reception, and throughout the conference in a specially allocated exhibition space.
 They may also be offered an opportunity to give a presentation in the paper session.